TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 UUID Service
 ------------

-The collection APIs of the UUID service have been deprecated and are not longer available.
+The collection APIs of the UUID service have been deprecated and are no longer available.

 Tenant Configuration
 --------------------